sirupsen/localjob/README.md

 Localjob is a simple, self-contained background queue built on top of [POSIX message queues][pmq].
 Workers and the app pushing to the queue must reside on the same machine.
-It's the sqlite of background queues (although sqlite scales further than Localjob).
+It's the sqlite of background queues.
 Here's a post about [how it works][blog].

 Localjob is for early-development situations where you don't need a full-featured background queue, but just want to get started with something